MittaAI/mitta-community/cookbooks/piratebot/README.md

 # Bot Install Guide
 This guide will walk through setting up a Discord bot that uses a MittaAI pipeline to store conversations.
+It can also be configured to post new stories from Hacker News when asked about "news".

 ![pirate](https://mitta.ai/images/pirate.png)